Quantum Geometric Confinement and Dynamical Transmission in Grushin Cylinder: Extensions of the differential operator on each half-fibre

 and \eqref{eq:sdasimpt} follows. \end{proof}

-\begin{remark} As is evident from the proof of Lemma \ref{lem:odedecomp}, the decomposition \eqref{eq:G-ODE-Decomposition} is valid for a generic solution $g$ to $S_{\alpha,k}\, g=h$, irrespectively of whether $g$ belongs to $\mathcal{D}(A_\alpha(k)^*)$ or not (i.e., irrespectively of whether $h$ is square-integrable or not), thus \eqref{eq:G-ODE-Decomposition} is a consequence of general facts of the theory of linear ordinary differential equations.
-It is only in Lemma \ref{lem:odedecomp}(ii) that we explicitly used $g\in\mathcal{D}(A_\alpha(k)^*)$ (i.e., $h\in L^2(\mathbb{R}^+)$). \end{remark}
+\begin{remark} As is evident from the proof of Lemma \ref{lem:odedecomp}, the decomposition \eqref{eq:G-ODE-Decomposition} is valid for a generic solution $g$ to $S_{\alpha,k}\, g=h$, irrespectively of whether $g$ belongs to $\mathcal{D}(A_\alpha(k)^*)$ (i.e., irrespectively of whether $h$ is square-integrable), it is just a consequence of general facts of the theory of linear ordinary differential equations.
+It is only in part (ii) of Lemma \ref{lem:odedecomp} that we explicitly used $g\in\mathcal{D}(A_\alpha(k)^*)$ (i.e., $h\in L^2(\mathbb{R}^+)$). \end{remark}